corda/corda-docs-portal/content/en/platform/corda/5.3/deploying-operating/config-users/creating-users.md

 ## Managing User Properties

-You can add, list, or remove user properties, as well as find users with a specified property using the endpoints listed in this section.
-Property is a key-value pair, for example, `postcode`: `SW1A 1AA`.
-You can have a set of standard keys such as `First Name`, `Middle Names`, `Alternative e-mail address`, `Mobile`, as well as custom keys which only apply for a particular user.
+You can add, list, or remove user properties, as well as find users with a specified key-value property using the endpoints listed in this section.

 {{< note >}}
 You must have the `UserAdminRole` role to be able to manage the properties of RBAC users.